Jesse1211/JesseBlog/source/_posts/CourseWork/CS5320DB/5Index.md

 #### Insertions

-- Calculate hash value for key of new entry
+1. Calculate hash value for key of new entry
-- Consult directory to identify current bucket
+2. Consult directory to identify current bucket
+3. insert
-- If bucket has space: insert.
+   - If bucket has space: Good
    - If overflowing:
      - Add new bucket page, rehash existing and new entry
        - For rehashing: consider one more bit of hash value
        - Expand directory if it does not consider enough bits

 #### Terminology

-- Global depth: num of hash bits in directory
+- Global depth: num of **hash bits in directory**
   - hash function to categorize the keys
+  - Max # of bits needed to tell which bucket an entry belongs to.
-- Local depth: num hash bits in bucket
+- Local depth: **num hash bits in bucket**
+  - The # bits used to determine if an entry belongs to this bucket.
-  - to decide if overflow occurs.
+  - to decide if overflow occurs (need to split)
+    - Before insert, local depth = global depth.
+    - Insert causes local depth to become > global depth; directory is doubled by copying it over and **fixing** pointer to split image page.
+- 当 bucket 满了以后, trigger doubling Global Depth 扩大 Directory, 然后回过头扩大 bucket 的 local depth 并且 split.

 #### Deletions